cule/running-route-tileserver/README.md

 }).listen(port);
 ```

-To run the script in the background and test to see if it is working:
+Run the script in the background and test to see if it is working:

 ```
 [nautilytics]$ nohup node tile_server.js &